Macrotermes carbonarius: Biology

 M. carbonarius is amongst the most free-ranging of Macrotermes species found in the indomalayan tropics.
 It forages above the ground from numerous large subterranean tunnels that can extend between 33.8 – 112.8 metres from the nest before emerging onto the surface.
-Foraging trails may also then extend several metres above the surface and can be readily recognized as M. carbonarius by the positioning of a large amount of major and minor soldiers at the flanks.
-The trails are paved with soil pellets around the exit holes for some distance, and notably exhibit a trunk structure with branching forays in the upstream trails.
-Workers primarily forage for leaf litter which constitutes the principal diet of this species, although they will readily take decaying hardwood when available.
+Foraging trails may also then extend several metres onto the surface and can be readily recognized by the positioning of a large number of major and minor soldiers at the flanks.
+The trails are paved with soil pellets around the exit holes for some distance, and most notably exhibit a trunk structure with branching forays upstream.
+Workers primarily forage for leaf litter which constitutes the principal diet of this species, although they will readily take decaying wood when available.
 Other sources such as palm fronds or dried blades of grass are also occasionally taken.
-These termites are more readily tolerant of desiccation, and can therefore forage for longer periods in areas that experience harsher conditions than most other Macrotermes species.
-They are primarily active during the night and early morning or late evening, although foraging activities may continue for longer in more favorable weather such as humid and overcast conditions.
+These termites are more tolerant of desiccation due to their more sclerotized exoskeleton, which enables them to forage for longer periods in conditions that other sympatric Macrotermes species would find intolerable.
+They are primarily active during the night and twilight hours with foraging activity continuing longer in the day in more favorable weather such as humid and overcast conditions.

-The fungus comb of this species is notably less complex than that of its relatives, with a less defined airy grooved pattern common to other Macrotermitinae.
-The termites, rather than continuously build upon the fungus comb with new substrate as it is gradually eaten, instead consume the entire comb after it has been completed and matured.
-Once being fully consumed, a new fungus comb is constructed in its place.
+The fungus comb of this species is notably less complex than that of its relatives, with a less defined airy grooved structure common to other Macrotermitinae.
+The termites, rather than continuously build upon old fungus comb as it is gradually eaten, instead consume the entire comb once it has been completed and matured.
+After being fully consumed, a new fungus comb is constructed in its place.

 Reproduction

-Nuptial flights occur during daylight in the late afternoon, usually ~30 minutes before sunset.
+Nuptial flights occur during daylight in the late afternoon, usually around dusk.
 Windless, hot and dry conditions in the absence of rain following a day of heavy rain is preferred.

 Horizontally elongated openings known as flight holes are constructed and opened around midday.
 If favorable conditions persist up to the late afternoon, massive nuptial flights consisting of hundreds or thousands alates are released by colonies.
 Flights are short in duration and last around 4–10 minutes.
 Flights occur as early as mid October, peaking in November, with smaller sporadic flights occurring from December to January.